 For contact information for WSU faculty who teach in the joint program, see the Adjunct and Part-time faculty page

-Doreen is a Senior Lecturer and Clinic Director of the University Hearing and Speech Clinic.
-Doreen joined the department in 1995.
+Doreen Nicholas is the Clinic Director of the University Hearing and Speech Clinic and senior lecturer joining the department of Communication Disorders in 1995.

 Doreen received her M.S. in Communication Disorders from the University of Texas at Dallas.
 She also earned a Master of Health Policy Administration from Washington State University in 1998.
 Her interests include medical speech pathology, with emphasis in aphasia and dysphagia, as well as accent modification.
 She is also interested in the business practices of speech pathology and audiology.

-Dr. Fuller began his work at Eastern in the fall of 2004.
+Donald Fuller is a professor in the department of Communication Disorders.
+He began his work at Eastern in the fall of 2004.
 Dr. Fuller has been a member of the academic community for over 20 years.
 His most recent position was founding chair of the Department of Speech-Language Pathology at Misericordia University in Pennsylvania.
 He held a position at the University of Arkansas at Little Rock (UALR) before leaving to help create a new program in speech-language pathology at Florida International University in Miami.

 Dr. Fuller received his Bachelor of Science in Education degree and Master of Speech Pathology degree from Arkansas State University in 1982 and 1983, respectively.
 He earned a Doctor of Philosophy (Ph.D.) degree in Audiology and Speech Sciences from Purdue University in 1987, specializing in augmentative and alternative communication (AAC).
 Prior to his academic career, Dr. Fuller worked for a company specializing in rehabilitation services and in a residential center for persons with cognitive and developmental disabilities.